Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Examples and Results

 Another stabilizing property of legged locomotion that has been studied is swing-leg retraction \cite{swinglegretraction,optimal_swing_leg_retraction,blum_swing_leg_control}.
 It was noted in \cite{swinglegretraction} that a 2D SLIP was able to run stably if it impacted the ground within a range negative angular leg velocities $\dot{\theta}$.

 The results of a negative $\dot{\theta}$ and positive $K$ agree with qualitative expectations from \cite{swinglegretraction} and \cite{raibert}.
-While a formal equivalency can not be proven, this is significant because the HES shape parameter optimization has no a priori knowledge nor any applied constraints that would bias its results.
-HES is able to synthesize two independently generated controllers and produce shape parameter values that stabilize an orbit.
+While a formal equivalency is yet to be proven, this is significant because the HES shape parameter optimization has no a priori knowledge that would bias its results to match these works.
+HES synthesizes two independently generated controllers and produces shape parameter values that stabilize an orbit.
 This evidence supports the potential for HES to explore other stabilizing shape parameters that are not as well studied.